hacickn/Smart-Home-Bilkent-G2C/group/ilke_dogan_log.md

 ---

 ### ~ 16.03.2020 ~
 With the onset of the pandemic period, I started to work more intensively on the project.
-I shared the idea of ​​adding the Aquarium and Greenhouse systems to the smart home with my group friends, and we thought that it would actually be a useful idea for the pandemic period.
+I shared the idea of adding the Aquarium and Greenhouse systems to the smart home with my group friends, and we thought that it would actually be a useful idea for the pandemic period.
 I made researches and made reports about how plant production and aquarium cycle can be achieved.
 I continued my first week based on the research of the digital systems of the sensors that we will generally use like from [Direnc.net](https://www.direnc.net/) and [Robotus](https://www.robotus.net/).
 I also thought that a simulation would help us implement and test the project, with the idea that project presentations could be made at home.
-I have tried a few researches and applications on digital design in [Proteus](https://www.labcenter.com/) simulation. (almost 30 hours)
+I have tried a few researches and applications on digital design in [Proteus](https://www.labcenter.com/) simulation.
+Because of we are using Arduino, I used [EEPROM](https://www.arduinolibraries.info/libraries/spark-fun-external-eeprom-arduino-library) for microcontrtoller that is used for saving our program to the EEPROM that is type of ROM.
+FOr me, most important part is date and time integration and I used date and time integration [DS1307RTC](https://www.arduinolibraries.info/libraries/ds1307-rtc) to keep time and date constantly wehether electric on or off on the circuit(almost 30 hours)

 ---

 ### ~ 23.03.2020 ~
 This week, I continued my sensor research that can be used  [robitshop](https://www.robitshop.com/) and [Robotistan](https://www.robotistan.com/).
 Although I initially thought of the sensor that uses infrared beam to measure the water level in the aquarium, I then thought about the breaks that might have been in the water and decided to use an ultrasonic sensor.
-In the encryption system we will use, I decided to choose motion, gas, smoke sensors and fire button, lcd and lcd types.
+In the encryption system we will use, I decided to choose motion, gas, smoke sensors and fire button, lcd [LiquidCrystal](https://www.arduinolibraries.info/libraries/liquid-crystal) and lcd types.
 With the researches of the code we will write in Arduino, [Mobilhanem.com](https://www.mobilhanem.com/arduino-dersleri-serial-port-ve-fonctionlari/) and [gelecegiyazanlar.turkcell](https: //gelecegiyazanlar.turkcell. com.tr/konu/arduino/egitim/arduino-201/seri-port-uzinden-haberlesme) I started writing the codes.
 Examine the connection diagrams of these systems [Arduino Turkey](http://arduinoturkiye.com/arduino-ile-seri-iletisim-2/) I started to build our C ++ code.
-I also thought that being a 4x4 Keypad is suitable for features such as deletion, changing the password and I started to add these systems to the simulation in Proteus.
+I also thought that being a 4x4 [Keypad](https://playground.arduino.cc/Code/Keypad/) is suitable for features such as deletion, changing the password and I started to add these systems to the simulation in Proteus.
 I also found libraries not in Proteus' library on the internet and added them to the library of the simulation program.
 I examined the individual connection protocols of these sensors and added them to the code in C ++ and to Proteus.(nearly 30- 40 hours)

 ---